Your Company Incorporation in Japan: The Essential Primer

 If the registry office finds some incompleteness, description error, or mistake—and the error can be easily corrected—they will ask you to update the document.
 However, if the error is large enough for the entire form to need re-filing, then the whole application will be refused.
 You will be asked to file the paperwork again using a new document.

 Some of the steps outlined in this article will vary dependent on factors particular to your company setup.
 Also, please note that all documents must be in Japanese.
 There are English-language examples of company incorporation documents online.
 However, these cannot be used as-is.
 Your documents must be in Japanese.

-Perhaps the most valuable advice to offer you is this: hire a business assistant to help you fill out the various forms, as this will save you so much time and struggle.
+Perhaps the most valuable advice to offer you is this: hire a business assistant to help you fill out the various forms or to introduce you to industry professionals so that you get it right the first time.
+As this will save you so much time and struggle.

 Here’s a roadmap of how TokyoMate can help you at each step of your company incorporation.

 TokyoMate Assistant provides experienced bilingual guidance and support for entrepreneurs and startups looking to build a business in Japan.